 I have the habit of making personal lists of tasks to accomplish, even using calendars as an aide, but will forget to look at my personal calendar.
 I am a combination of shooting from the hip and ticking off tasks I must accomplish in my head.
 Not so in my professional life.
 I work in the law field and I have to be flexible and respond to deadlines while working on multiple projects with multiple attorneys.
 In the law field, the calendar is king and not paying attention to deadlines or the trial calendar could have critical ramifications.
 The same is true in the publishing field, where I would routinely juggle up to 200 projects in various stages of development.
 Money and staff are all tied into meeting your publishing deadlines, and I excelled at keeping projects moving through the pipeline.

 But how serious am I going to be about my personal goals?
 How serious are you?
 Are you going to take your own deadlines seriously?
 If you decide to treat your personal goals as you do your professional goals, you won’t miss deadlines.
 Making a deadline requires creating a planning system that you will use.
 In other words, what system are we going to use to keep us on track?
 Making a list of goals on New Year’s Day without creating any checks and balances is a lot like saying you want to be a rock star but you haven’t yet learned to play guitar.
 No one shows up to a wedding that hasn’t been planned.
 There’s the engagement, the venue, the music, the food, the flowers, the photographer, etc. A timeline and a budget all went into planning the nuptials.

 Create a Plan B

 When we give up, when we lose hope, and when we lose our faith that things will ever get better, we will fail.
-I have experienced such dark times as a single mother.
+I experienced many dark times as a single mother.
 It was difficult to see my children suffer, to have my car repossessed, or to go hungry to bed so my children could eat.
 But we survived because each and every day with God’s grace, I rolled out of bed, rolled up my sleeves, and went to work.
 We had almost nothing we wanted but everything we needed.
 There was a finish line to cross, and I was going to get there.

 Professionally, I worked hard to achieve my goals, even when I was surrounded by others more educated than myself, more beautiful, more talented, more blessed.
 When I lost my last full-time job in publishing, I didn’t know what I was going to do to keep our family alive.
 I first began my career in the law field as a runner for a mid-sized law firm on a part-time basis while I cleaned houses on the side.
 It was hard work and degrading.
 It wasn’t the plan B I would have dreamed of.
 Still, I am grateful that I experienced hard times in my life because it has made me a more empathetic person and deepened my relationship with a God that I thought for a time had abandoned me.
 It was lonely, hard scrabble times.

 Failing in life is inevitable, it is how we recover that matters.
 Follow your plan and do your best to stick to it, but don’t waste precious time beating yourself up when you fail.
 There really are no failures in life, just lessons.
 If you simply can’t accomplish everything on your list or life throws you a twist, make a plan B to keep yourself moving forward.

 According to scripture, our lives are a mere vapor, here today and gone with the heat of the morning sun.
 We do well to reflect on our time here and what we must do to accomplish our goals, so it is important to make resolutions and set goals.
 And with a little thought and planning, we can make a difference, climb the summit, or achieve the crown.
 Reign well this year.